trbabb/graph/README.md

 # trbabb/graph

-A simple, header-only, templated C++ directed graph implementation.
+A lightweight, header-only, zero-dependency, templated, C++ directed graph implementation.

 Graphs may optionally associate values with vertices and edges.
 Additionally, it is possible to index vertices and edges with custom types using the provided `DigraphMap`